zevv/xpeg/README.md

 - I do not like the `star()` and `opt()` syntax of the AST, but given the limited support for prefix operators in Elixir I'm not yet sure how to make this better
-- Port most of the optimizations from NPeg to XPeg
-- Fix the subpar compile time performance